laurendc/nannytracker/README.md

 # Nanny Tracker

-A terminal-based application for tracking mileage, expenses, and calculating reimbursements for nannies.
+A terminal-based application for tracking mileage, expenses, and calculating reimbursements.
+While this was originally built to provide my nanny with weekly reumbusements, it can also be used for tracking expenses and mileage for anyone.

 ## Features